LucasMagaldi/LucasMagaldi/README.md

-### Lucas Magaldi - [Data Scientist] 👋
+### Lucas Magaldi  👋

 ## I am an software engineer student and lover data science

-- 💻 I’m currently studyng Data Science
+- 💻 I’m currently studyng Backend  and full-stack skills
-- 💻 I'm also working with Technology
 - 📈 I’m constantly learning and Improving my skills 🤣
-- 📊 I’m looking to collaborate with other Data Scientists and developers
+- 📊 I’m looking to collaborate with other developers

 ### Connect with me: